vuki656/hunting-app/README.md

 - Delete a piece of meat
 - Scan QR code of existing QR code to see what it is
 - Edit existing meat info

+## Note
+- The app works with any kind of QR code.

+- There are 2 example QR codes in the `assets/images/qrcodes` folder.